RSC-RP/rnaseq_count_nf/workflow_docs/workflow_run.md

 You will need to change the:

--   project code (use the same one as you used above),
--   the queue name to be paidq or a tier 3 queue.

-Paidq will cost less than \$0.01 for testing with the workflow’s example data provided in the directory `test_data`.
+-   assoc- this will be the name of the association you are working in

     //global parameters
     params {
         // general options
         sample_sheet                = "test_data/paired_end_sample_sheet.csv"
         download_sra_fqs            = false
-        queue                       = 'paidq'
+        assoc                       = 'rsc'
-        project                     = '[PROJECT CODE]'

     <...continues...>

 ``` r